There are many different residential homes in the Barking and Dagenham area. Most of them are independently run by a variety of organisations.

 Uplifts to care and support providers

 An interim 10% uplift has been given to providers who predominantly deliver services to older people – this includes all homecare, care homes, extra care and direct payments (Personal Assistants) both contracted and non-contracted.
-This uplift began on 20 April and will continue until the end of June 2020, at which point it will be reviewed.
-At the end of May 2020 we have spent approximately £330,000 on this interim uplift to providers.
+This uplift began on 20 April and continued until the end of August.
+At the end of August 2020 we spent approximately £280,000 on this interim uplift to providers.

 The spend on the interim uplift does not include any additional monies on elements such as PPE.